 The enclosed principal financial statements have been prepared to report the financial position and results of operations of the Udall Foundation, as required by 31 U.S.C.
 3515(b).
-The statements have been prepared from the books and records of the Udall Foundation in accordance with accounting principles generally accepted for Federal entities and the formats prescribed by OMB.
+These statements have been prepared from the books and records of the Udall Foundation in accordance with generally accepted accounting principles for Federal agencies and the formats prescribed by OMB.
 These financial statements are in addition to other financial reports used to monitor and control budgetary resources that are also prepared from the same books and records.